simonglogger/Hanyang2021_AI_Project/README.md

 <img src="photos/Score_Training_Easy.png" width="400">

 In the beginning, it's difficult for the AI agent to learn something meaningful.
 After a certain number of epochs, it reaches the maximum score number for the first time.
 The neural network is saved several times within the next epochs, the maximum score number increases and the learning rate decreases.
 One can clearly see the improvement of the AI agent trough training.
+Moreover, the plot contains the epsilon value for the current state, which decreases over the epochs.

 The neural network that is saved last is then used for testing the AI agent within the easy game.
 As a result, the easy game can be played endless.